CedricPump/suck/export/@SUCK/README.md

 A list of currently known bugs can be found [here](https://github.com/CedricPump/suck/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
 Please feel free to report bugs at any time.

+## Thanks and Support

+- thanks to joko for helpful advices to scheduled context, config inheritance and project structure

 ## License

 <a rel="license" href="http://www.bistudio.com/licenses/arma-public-license-share-alike" target="_blank" >